raspberrypilearning/pick-your-favourite/en/step_7.md

 Inside the brackets:
 + Provide the name of the variable: `"choice"`
-+ and the name of your first option in quotes `""` - separated by a comma.
++ Add the name of your first option in quotes `""`, separated by a comma.

 The football example looks like this: